 Important: When you install Zenoss core rpm as shown in the above step, you might get lot of missing dependencies messages.
 You have to install all of those missing packages one by one.

 Step 5.
 Access Zenoss via a web browser.

 Congratulations!
 You have successfully installed Zenoss.
 Thanks for using this tutorial for installing Zenoss on centos 6 systems.
-For additional help or useful information, we recommend you to check the official Zenoss web site.
+For additional help or useful information, we recommend you check the official Zenoss website.